micropython/micropython/docs/library/esp32.rst

     Read the raw value of the internal Hall sensor, returning an integer.

-.. function:: espidf_heap_info()
+.. function:: idf_heap_info(capabilities)

-    Returns information about the ESP-IDF heaps.
+    Returns information about the ESP-IDF heap memory regions.
 One of them contains the MicroPython heap and the others are used by ESP-IDF, e.g., for network buffers and other data.
 This data is useful to get a sense of how much memory is available to ESP-IDF and the networking stack in particular.
 It may shed